Photo by curlynikki.com

 1. Really clean your hair.
 This means that you should be wary of co-washes and especially conditioner-only cleansing.
 Low-porosity hair has closed cuticles, doesn't allow products inside the hair shaft readily and therefore, is prone to build up.
 You need to be using a cleanser that will keep the hair shaft clean as a whistle.
 This doesn't mean that all co-washes are off-limits nor that all shampoos will do the trick!
 There are quite a few co-washes on the market that will get your hair squeaky clean!
 Just keep your focus on ridding your hair of build up and you'll be all set!

 5. Deep condition with heat.
-Low porosity hair needs help keeping the cuticle open so that moisturing ingredients and protein can better penetrate.
+Low porosity hair needs help keeping the cuticle open so that moisturizing ingredients and protein can better penetrate.
 Using heat does the trick every time.

 1. Easy in - easy out.
 High porosity hair contains raised cuticles that allow moisture to come and go as it pleases.
-This means that you should opt for more co-washes and conditioning rinses and forego the heavier cleansers.
+This means that you should opt for more co-washes and conditioning rinse hair treatments and forego heavier cleansers.
 Your hair has enough trouble staying moisturized as it is, no need to continuously remove the little bit of moisture that it has!

 3. Seal the Deal.
-Follow up your deep conditioning and leave-in with an oil to keep all of the goodness trapped inside.
+Follow up your deep conditioning and leave-in treatment with a hair oil to keep all of the goodness trapped inside.
 Oil and water don't mix so use this to your advantage!

 Tips for those with Medium Porosity Hair

-So you have medium porosity hair...well aren't you special? ;) Seriously, just about any products and methods should work well for your hair depending on your liking.
+So you have medium porosity hair...well aren't you special? ;) Seriously, just about any hair care products and treatment methods should work well for your hair depending on your styling preferences.